 - NCHAM EHDI E-Book Chapter 6: Medical Home and EHDI

 - National Center of Medical Home Initiatives for Children with Special Needs

 Georgia’s EHDI Program has developed a training curriculum for Audiologists who conduct follow-up screening and diagnostic testing on infants in Georgia.
 The curriculum was developed to standardize testing procedures.
 Audiologists interested in a pediatric audiologist mentor/training may contact the program.
 There is no cost to participate in the mentoring/training.

 Audiologists are required to report all follow-up screening and diagnostic testing results on newborns who did not pass the newborn hearing screening within 7 days of the evaluation.
 Screening and diagnosis results can be reported through SendSS.
-Audiologists without access to SendSS may request access to report or complete a Surveillance of Hearing Impairment Form and submit to the EHDI Coordinator of the district that the family resides.
+Audiologists without access to SendSS may request access to report or complete aand submit to the EHDI Coordinator of the district that the family resides.

 Reporting of results is also required for children through the age of five (5) years with the initial confirmation/diagnosis of hearing loss/impairment, which is suspected to be permanent, measured and described by a licensed audiologist is required to be reported within 7 days of diagnosis.